Security firm G4S cleared for government contract bids

-Mr Maude said the government would continue to monitor the firm's compliance with its undertakings, adding that he hoped "this will enable our confidence to grow".'New leadership'
+Mr Maude said the government would continue to monitor the firm's compliance with its undertakings, adding that he hoped "this will enable our confidence to grow".

 The decision will not affect any potential action taken by the Serious Fraud Office, although ministers said they were reassured that the firm would act quickly if any new information emerged from the continuing investigation.

 G4S said it would now seek to bid for contracts where it had "proven expertise".

 "Today's ministerial statement marks an important milestone in rebuilding our relationship with the UK government," its chief executive Ashley Almanza said.

 "As part of our overall programme to strengthen the governance, management and performance of our UK government business we have consolidated central government contracts into a single business unit under new leadership and enhanced contract management processes."